HomeEduFest 2026

 AI is reshaping the world of work, highlighting challenges and opportunities.

-Parallel Session B:
+Parallel Session B: Power point for session

 Talking Point: Apply teaching and learning to a Vertically Integrated Project: Brian Rutter, Department of Mechanical Engineering

 VIPs offer an opportunity to work with other students and engage with projects that uses their current capabilities and skills and develop wider skills of project management, collaboration, interpersonal and technical skills.
-The participants are recognised for their contribution by the CLT.

 Talking Point: Serious Games for Management Learning: Baris Yalabik, School of Management

 We present our experience of running the new unit Serious Games for Management Learning.
 On this unit, students play a series of games to reflect on themselves as strategic thinkers, decision-makers, and team members.
-Students also learn how to create such learning experiences for others.
-We reflect and provide insights relevant to the field of experiential learning.

 Talking Point: Using gamification to boost engagement: Yarden Brody, Department of Physics